USS Undine (1863): Johnsonville

 Forrest and Undine reached Reynoldsburg Island, which was 3.5 miles from Johnsonville, on November 3.
-Undine was used as a bait to draw the Union tinclads at Johnsonville towards Forrest's artillery, Tawahs commander attempted to attack Undine twice, but the Confederate vessel was able to maneuver away back towards the Confederate batteries.
+Undine was used as bait to draw the Union tinclads at Johnsonville towards Forrest's artillery, Tawah attempted to attack Undine twice, but the Confederate vessel was able to maneuver away back towards the Confederate batteries.
 On the morning of November 4, Undine again moved down towards Johnsonville.
-The tinclads at Johnsonville advanced towards Undine, hoping to reach the six tinclads further downriver, which were under the command of Lieutenant Commander LeRoy Fitch, but the lead ship, Key West was repeatedly driven back by Confederate artillery fire.
-Still, Undine was trapped between the two Union forces, and had been struck by several shots.
-Unable to escape, Gracey had Undine scuttled.
+The tinclads at Johnsonville advanced towards Undine, hoping to reach the six tinclads further downriver, which were under the command of Lieutenant Commander LeRoy Fitch, but the lead ship, Key West, was repeatedly driven back by Confederate artillery fire.
+Still, Undine was trapped between the two Union forces and had taken some damage.
+Unable to escape, Gracey had Undine intentionally run aground on a sandbar.
 Oil-soaked mattresses were piled in the ship's magazine and then lit with a lamp.
 Gracey and the Confederate crew escaped as Undine went up in flames.
+The gunboat's magazine detonated at around 11:00 a.m.

 Forrest's troops opened fire on the Union defenses and depot at Johnsonville later that day, opening the Battle of Johnsonville.
 Key West and Tawah suffered severe damage, and the Union troops burned the two gunboats along with Elfin to prevent their capture if Johnsonville fell.
 Large quantities of supplies and a number of transports were destroyed at Johnsonville, much of which was burned by the Union forces, although Forrest did not take the town.
-A court of inquiry later cleared Bryant and his crew of any blame in the loss of Undine.
 The tinclad USS Kate was ordered in June 1865 to "raise or wreck, as the case may require" the wrecks of Undine, Key West, Elfin, Tawah, and three coal barges.
 Two of the 24-pounder howitzers were recovered that month, and additional items were salvaged in August.
-The area where Undine sank became part of Kentucky Lake in the 1940s, and in the early 21st century the combined efforts of several private and governmental entities located the remains of Undines burned hull.
+Kates commander reported the recovery of iron plating, five 24-pounder howitzers, a safe, and 125 ft of hog chains from Undine; the report also indicated that the wreck was being broken up.
+The area where Undine sank became part of Kentucky Lake in the 1940s when the area was flooded as part of a Tennessee Valley Authority project.
+Divers later found a 90 ft timber which was originally thought to be from Undine, but a 1993 archaeological study determined the artifact was from the wreck of a postwar barge.
+In the early 21st century, the combined efforts of several private and governmental entities located the remains of Undines burned hull.